-The Advanced Security Enabled and Engine Pairing provide an improved level of security between Metasys Site Directors and devices

-Advanced Security Enabled.
-When enabled on a Site Director at Metasys 10.0 or later, the Advanced Security Enabled attribute rejects all communication attempts from network engines that have not been paired.
-The setting applies to the entire site, and only works with engines at Release 10.0 or later.
+The Advanced Security Enabled and Engine Pairing provide an improved level of security between Metasys Site Directors and devices paired.
+The setting applies to the entire site and only works with engines at Release 10.0 or later.
 When this attribute is set to True, a user message appears to indicate that all network engines prior to Release 10.0 remain functional but are disconnected from the site because they are no longer allowed to communicate with the Site Director.